 - Associates Degree or 60 college hours preferred in Health, Education or Social Work

-- Must be competent in web browsing, emailing, quality and quality data entry, and Microsoft Office Programs
+- Must be competent in web browsing, emailing, quality data and quantity data entries, and Microsoft Office Programs

 - Must have a minimum of two years’ previous supervised experience working or volunteering with young children and/or families

-- Must be able to serve a flexible schedule with the possibility of early morning, evening, and weekend to complete a minimum of 1700 hours for the duration of the service year
+·Must be able to work a flexible schedule with the possibility of early morning, evening, and weekend work to complete a minimum of 1700 hours for the duration of the service year.

 - Must be able to attend training for the full month of September.
 These trainings, along with service activities, may be conducted in person, virtually, or a combination of both.
 Must have adequate virtual workspace with access to reliable internet and phone service.